10 Tips for improving labour management in construction

 3. Prioritize all aspects of health and safety

-4. Plan with holidays and other work stop/restarts in mind
+4. Plan with holidays and other work stops/restarts in mind

-Maintaining momentum is a key part of labour management in the construction industry.
-Holidays can throw a wrench in your momentum but are crucial for worker morale.
+Maintaining momentum is a key part of labor management in the construction industry.
+Holidays can wrench your momentum but are crucial for worker morale.

 The solution is to plan important blocks of work so that they are completed between holidays.
 Ideally, workers returning from a holiday should be starting something new rather than attempting to pick up a task they left unfinished prior to a week of festivities.